Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 their implementation code be readily examined, improved, or replaced.

-The other important observation is that this channel implementation is independent of the underlying dispatcher.
-It can be used in UI applications under an event-thread dispatcher as shown in the corresponding [dispatcher](#dispatcher) section, or under any other kind of dispatcher, or without a dispatcher at all (in the later case, the execution thread is determined solely by the code of the other suspending functions used in a coroutine).
+The other important observation is that this channel implementation is independent of the interceptor in the coroutine context.
+It can be used in UI applications under an event-thread interceptor as shown in the corresponding [continuation interceptor](#continuation-interceptor) section, or with any other one, or without an interceptor at all (in the later case, the execution thread is determined solely by the code of the other suspending functions used in a coroutine).
 The channel implementation just provides thread-safe non-blocking suspending functions.

-You can convince yourself that all the examples [here](examples/channel/) are actually non-blocking and can work just as well from a single thread, by running them with `-DmaxThreads=1` JVM option that the sample `go` dispatcher [here](examples/channel/go.kt) is using to configure its thread pool.

 ### Mutexes

 Writing scalable asynchronous applications is a discipline that one follows, making sure that ones code